BloodRaine/Game-Dev-Final-Project/notes/plot.md

 socioeconomic gap shot open, a wound that left the already poor and starving citizens with even less hope than they thought possible.

-\[x years before,
-reserved for rich, created an unprecedented gap in social hierarchies, ...\]

 Intro
 =====